National Federal Criminal Search

-Federal criminal background checks uncover federal crime case information from one of the 94 Federal District Courts nationwide.
+The National Federal Criminal Search uncovers federal crime case information from all 94 Federal District Courts nationwide in one efficient search.

-Verified Credentials offers a specific federal district search or a search of all federal districts in a state or multiple states.
+Verified Credentials also offers a specific federal district search upon request.

 Federal searches are ideal for: